Alex-Costea/Wiles/README.md

 - Returning value done with `method_name := result` or with `yield` keyword
 - `\` can be used to continue a line after a newline (including string literals)
 - Types are not reserved keywords and can be used as variable names
-- Method potentially not returning value and unreachable code are compilation errors
+- Method potentially not returning value is a compilatio error

 ### Potential additions (no promises!)
 - `infint` (infinite precision integer)